MileHacker Logo

 • Public Buses: Utilize Changshu's extensive public bus network.
 Fares typically range from ¥1-3 per trip.

-• Shared Didi Rides: With Didi Chuxing, opt for "Didi Express" (快车) or "Didi Pool" (拼车) for cheaper fares.
+• Shared Didi Rides: With Didi Chuxing, opt for "Didi Express" (快车) or "Didi Pool" (拼车) for less expensive fares.

-• Walk/Cycle: For adjacent attractions, walking or renting a shared bicycle offers a cost-effective way to see the city.
+• Walk/Cycle: For adjacent attractions, walking or renting a shared bicycle offers a cost-good way to see the city.

 • Short the space between sights are easily covered by foot, saving transit costs.